justine-pepperell/fizzbuzz-with-php/README.md

 numbers divisable by 3 & 5 or 15 = FizzBuzz

-FizzBuzzed numbers can be viewed locally in the terminal.
+FizzBuzzed numbers are printed locally.